lab101/Framed/README.md

 # Framed
 Work in progress.
 Collaborative (network) drawing application.
 Build using c++ & libcinder.
 Runs on OSX, Windows & Linux.
-Pen pressure support on OSX & Windows tested on Wacom Hardware but should run with other pen-based devices.
+Pen pressure support on OSX & Windows tested on Wacom & Huion hardware but should run with other pen-based devices.

 # Installation
 Download latest binary from the **[Releases](https://https://github.com/lab101/Framed/releases )** for your platform.